OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

  - Octopus
 ---

-Octopus is great at managing the progression of your changes through the development, test, and production environments.
-It also handles branching strategies like hotfixes nicely through the use of channels, allowing you to bypass certain environments and push packages with matching versions rules (like having the word `hotfix` in the version release field) straight to production in an emergency.
+Octopus is great at managing the progression of your changes through development, test, and production environments.
+It also handles branching strategies like hotfixes nicely through the use of channels, allowing you to bypass certain environments and push packages with matching version rules (like having the word `hotfix` in the version release field) straight to production in an emergency.

 But what about feature branches?
 In this blog post we'll break down exactly what a feature branch is, and how you can manage them in Octopus.

 ## What is a feature branch?

-Before we can model a feature branch in Octopus, we need to understand what a feature branch is to most developers.
+Before we can model a feature branch in Octopus, we need to understand what a feature branch is.

 [Martin Fowler provides good description of a feature branch](https://martinfowler.com/bliki/FeatureBranch.html):